woodsbagot/WombatGH/README.md

 ## Contributors ##

 These tools were initially built by [Andrew Heumann](https://github.com/AndrewHeumann) and [Brian Ringley](https://github.com/bringley) on behalf of the [Woods Bagot](http://www.woodsbagot.com) Design Technology team.
-They are currently maintained by [Matthew Swaidan](https://github.com/mswaidan).
+Previously maintained by [Matthew Swaidan](https://github.com/mswaidan).
+They are currently maintained by [Andrea Tassera](https://github.com/Dre-Tas).

 A big thank you to all the Woods Bagot project staff whose requests and testing made these tools possible!